-Application Deadline: All applications must be submitted online by October 30, 2018 at 5:00 PM ET.
+Application Deadline: All applications must be submitted online by October 30, 2023 at 5:00pm EST.

-For questions regarding the award or the submission process, please contact the CRUS Administrator, Ms. Alyssa Long, at email@example.com.
+For questions regarding the award or the submission process, contact Alyssa Long at firstname.lastname@example.org

-Adjudication is by a selection committee and is a competitive process.
-Each application is reviewed against the following criteria:
+Adjudication is by a selection committee and will be competitive.
+Each application will be reviewed on the following criteria:

 - Scientific merit and relevance to musculoskeletal ultrasound research

-- The mentor’s credentials as related to the project and experience in musculoskeletal ultrasound and research
+- Mentor’s credentials as related to the project and experience in musculoskeletal ultrasound and research

 - Quality of the mentorship environment provided by the mentor